 Scope mounts play a crucial role in keeping your scope stable and aligned.
 Quality mounts securely fix the optic, maintain zero, resist harsh conditions, and often include features like built-in elevation compensation, which adjusts for bullet drop with fixed angles (typically 20 MOA or higher).

-Scope rings are usually two separate pieces that clamp around the scope tube.
+One pair of scope rings are usually two separate pieces that clamp around the scope tube.
 Each ring consists of a ring body (the base) and a removable ring cap that secures the scope in place.
 These are also called separate or two-piece rings.

 One-piece scope mounts are a single integrated base that holds the scope firmly in place as one unit, combining the rings and base into a single piece of metal for easier installation and consistent alignment.

-One-Piece Scope Mounts | Scope Rings | |
+One-Piece Scope Mounts | One Pair of Scope Rings | |

 Pros |